frank1201/Louuu03/README.md

 ***
     👽 Stay curious.
     👻 Be artistic and creative.
-    ⭐ Work harder and go a bit further away from normal to be unique.
+    ⭐ Work harder and go a bit further away from normal to unique.
     🐾 Be kind.
-    🌞 We can make a change, and I can make a change.
+    🌞 We can make a change, and **I** can make a change.

 ## 🌈 Goals For 2022

 ***

 * Dig into more UI/UX design.
-* Going from front-end to back-end.
+* Learn some back-end.
 * Going to different café and paint the street views using watercolor.
+* Join a band with my acoustic (and electric) guitar.

 ## 👅 My Dream